jidiai/Competition_Delivery/README.md

   - controlled_player_index: the index of current controlled agent;
 - Action:
   - movement: dimension 5, agent can move up, down, right, left or stay still.
-  - accept orders: dimension 20, 1 represents for accepting the orders.
+  - pick up orders: dimension 20, 1 represents for picking up the order in the current restaurant;
-  - deliver orders: dimension 5, whether to drop the orders at current location, 1 represent for yes and 0 for no.
+  - deliver orders: dimension 5, whether to deliver the orders at current location, 5 is the maximum capacity for each rider, 1 represent for yes and 0 for no.
+  - accept orders: dimension 10, whether to accept the generated orders (maximum 10) at current time-step.
 - Reward:
   - positive reward for the order that is successfully delivered in time, the value is equal to the restaurant-customer distance;
   - negative reward for the accepted order that exceeds time limit, the value is equal to half of the restaurant-customer distance.